galacean/physX.js/README.md

 node .\websockify.js SOURCE_ADDR:PORT 127.0.0.1:5425
 ```

 SOURCE_ADDR:PORT will be used in your WebSocket program.
-On the other side, 127.0.0.1:5425 is the default TARGET_ADDR:PORT for PVD.
+On the other side, 127.0.0.1:5425 is the default TARGET_ADDR:
+PORT for PVD.

 3. Create WebSocket in your code and use it to create the instance of PxPVDTransport.